 My next call was to General Mills.
 I have tried their Gluten-Free Bisquik and found the flavor and texture to be wonderful.

-General Mills has a series of products that are specifically made to be gluten-free, all of which are listed on their website called Gluten Freely.
+General Mills has a series of products that are specifically made to be gluten-free, and they've share how they created them on their website.
 They offer Chex in a variety of gluten-free flavors, including cinnamon, chocolate, honey nut, corn, and rice.

 The site also offers other products which are not made by General Mills.
 There are a variety of instant oatmeals made by Gluten Freeda oatmeals, including Variety Pack Instant Oatmeal, Apple Cinnamon with Flax, Maple Raisin with Flax, Banana Maple with Flax, and Natural.
 Other cereals by Gluten Freeda include Apple Almond Honey Granola, Cranberry Cashew Honey Granola, and Raisin Almond Honey Granola.
 The cereal page also includes Mountain Mambo Nut Free Trail Mix by Enjoy Life and Multigrain Os cereal with quinoa, made by Orgran.

 If you would like to have a warm breakfast, Chex now has three different flavors of oatmeal that are gluten-free.
 These are Original, Maple Brown Sugar, and Apple Cinnamon.
 They come in individual packages as well as a mix of all three varieties.
 Glutino makes toaster pastries that are also gluten-free.

 (Make sure boxes are labeled with a gluten-free seal.)